Search

 The Libertines reunion is over before it bagan

-Fresh from the double bounty of Prince William dressing up in their trademark red jacket for that little private ceremony in London and another reunion gig earlier in the week on Wednesday night fans of The Libertines probably hoped that the reunion was really on this time.
+The recent double whammy of Prince William donning their signature red jacket for a private event in London, along with another reunion performance earlier this week on Wednesday night, likely left fans of The Libertines hopeful that this time the reunion was genuinely happening.

-Knowing that Pete will never read this I wish the sentiment would at least be known to him, like most fans of his talented ability I want to see him clean and prolific…putting him back into a position where he writes some of the best music of this era.
-I don’t think Barât has much patience left after the gig this week as he stated, “It’s the end of a chapter for sure for me.
-Tonight a curtain is falling on something… Anything is possible again but for me it’s almost cathartic and I can now move on.”
+While I know Pete will likely never see this, I hope my sentiment reaches him nonetheless.
+Like many of his admirers, I yearn to see him clean and productive, reinstating himself to a position where he can craft some of the most notable music of this era.
+I doubt Barât has much patience remaining following this week’s performance, as he expressed, “It’s the end of a chapter for sure for me.
+Tonight a curtain is falling on something… Anything is possible again, but for me it’s almost cathartic and I can now move on.”

 by Wallace McTavish